epurola/Cat_or_Dog/README.md

-#Cat or Dog AI
+# Cat or Dog AI

-*Overview
+## Overview

 Welcome to the Cat or Dog AI project!
 This AI model is designed to classify images as either containing a cat or a dog.
-You can try out the model online at Hugging Face Spaces. https://huggingface.co/spaces/aefootballclub45/MiniAI
+You can try out the model online at [Hugging Face Spaces](https://huggingface.co/spaces/aefootballclub45/MiniAI).

-*Model Details
+## Model Details

-Library: Fastai
+- **Library:** Fastai
-Hosted at: Hugging Face Spaces
+- **Hosted at:** Hugging Face Spaces
-Pretrained Model: ResNet18
+- **Pretrained Model:** ResNet18
-Fine-tuning: The pretrained ResNet18 model was fine-tuned specifically to recognize pictures of cats and dogs.
+- **Fine-tuning:** The pretrained ResNet18 model was fine-tuned specifically to recognize pictures of cats and dogs.

-*Usage
+## Usage

 You can utilize the Cat or Dog AI model in your own projects or try it out via the provided link.

+Feel free to customize this README further to suit your project's specific details and requirements.
+If you have any further questions or need additional assistance, please let me know!